kottans/mock-repo/README.md

 The change can be anything you like, for example: fixing a typo in README.md.
 Consider this phrase, for example:

-*This was an intentionally misspelled phrase*
+*This is an internationally missspelled phprase*

 Try it!
 It’s fun, we promise :)